yodkwtf/gigsvue-with-vuejs/vue-docs.md

    </template>
    ```

-4. Add the router-view in the App.vue file:
+4. Add the `RouterView` in the App.vue file:

    ###### src/App.vue